 Spring Semester Units

 Economics 489 Economics Senior Capstone 3

 BA 300/400 Breadth Requirement course 3

-Minor course 3

-Minor course 3

-Electives to total 120 (if needed) 0-4
+Electives to total 120 (if needed) 6-9

-Total Credits 12-16
+Total Credits 12-15

 Notes: Students who move efficiently through the coursework in this major could add a certificate without extending time to degree.
 Completion of a certificate enables you to acquire additional tools for your toolbox by focusing on a specific skill that will complement your degree program and deepen knowledge in an area that is desirable to future employers.
 All students must earn 120 credits to earn a bachelor's degree and all requirements in this program can be completed in fewer than 120 credits.
 Most students have the opportunity to choose additional courses in the fourth year to expand skills, explore interests, or try something new.